Luka Jović: 2022–24: Second FIFA World Cup and first Euro

-In November, 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+In November 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in group stage matches against Cameroon and Switzerland.
 Serbia finished fourth in the group.

 Jović was part of the Serbia squad for UEFA Euro 2024.
 In the team's opening match of the tournament against England, he came on as a substitute for Saša Lukić in the 61st minute of the 1–0 loss.
-Jović appeared in the second match against Slovenia where he scored a last-minute goal that tied the result at 1–1.
+Jović appeared in the second match against Slovenia, where he scored a last-minute goal that tied the result at 1–1.
 He also appeared in the third match, against Denmark.
 Serbia finished fourth in the group.

 Personal life

-When Jović was 10 years old, his older sister survived leukemia.
+When Jović was 10 years old, his older sister survived leukaemia.
 He stated that period had "left a mark on their lives" and had motivated him to become a "fighter like her".

-On 25 February 2019, Jović became a father of a baby boy, David, with his former girlfriend Anđela Manitašević, whom he split up with in 2016.
+On 25 February 2019, Jović became a father of a baby boy, David, with his former girlfriend Anđela Manitašević, with whom he had split up in 2016.
 As of summer 2019, he is in a relationship with Serbian model Sofija Milošević.
 They have two children: Aleksej Jović (born 2020) and Teodor Jović (born 2022).